 Protecting Your Hard-Earned Assets

-Medicaid (MassHealth) Planning is a strategic, asset-arranging approach to the high cost of nursing home care.
+Medicaid (MassHealth) Planning is a strategic approach to combat cost of nursing home care.
 It is offered to individuals who are interested in making decisions in advance about how to spend their savings or transfer their assets before the costs of skilled nursing care set in.
 The benefit of Medicaid (MassHealth) Planning is twofold.

 - By arranging assets prior to receiving skilled nursing care, the individual is free to decide where and to whom their assets will go.
-So, for instance, an individual can transfer their funds or assets to a spouse, or children.
+For instance, an individual can transfer their funds or assets to a spouse or children.

 - By releasing the funds and assets to the persons or institutions of their choice, the individual qualifies themselves for Medicaid (MassHealth) assistance when the skilled care needs to be provided.

 Medicaid (MassHealth) is a needs-based social welfare program provided to eligible Massachusetts residents who are unable to afford health insurance or otherwise pay for their own medical needs.
 Not to be confused with Medicare, an aged-based social welfare program, Medicaid is the government’s primary pay source for nursing home care.
 Commonly referred to simply as MassHealth in Massachusetts, Medicaid (MassHealth) is a combination of both state and federal funding that covers a wide array of health services.
 Qualifying for Medicaid (MassHealth) is determined by meeting certain financial requirements.
 The extent of an individual’s income and/or assets is the basis for eligibility.